-If you withdraw from the course after the start date of any of the modules, we will retain the full fee for that module (unless funded through the SAAS Part-Time Fee Grant or SDS ILA).
+If you withdraw from the course after the start date of any of the modules, we will retain the full fee for that module (unless funded through the SAAS Part-Time Fee Grant).

 If you earn £25,000 or less, funding may be available to you through SAAS’s Part-Time Fee Grant (PTFG).
-This will fund a portion of the course fee (£428 in 2017/18).
+This will fund a portion of the course fee (£428 in 2018/19).
 The PTFG application form for 2018/19 is now available.
 Find out more about the fee grant.
 (Note: The full-day Thursday course (April-December 2019) is not eligible for SAAS PTFG funding as it spans two academic years.
 Students must therefore self-fund and/or be in receipt of Employer’s sponsorship).